kkolk/devsecops-pipeline-demo/README.md

 The pipelines screen will appear showing that there are currently no pipelines.
 Click the **Run Pipeline** button, accept the default values, and click **Create Pipeline**.

-The build, create a docker container, and deploy it to a test host.
+This will build the application, create a docker container, and deploy it to a test host.
 Once the **deploy_development** step is completed, you can verify that tomcat is running the struts2-rce app by visiting: http://dev.vagrant.test:8080/orders

 ## Testing the exploit